mbmasadeh/TimeStampDataMigration/index.md

   Select "Oracle conection Manager", and write down the connection name, tns service name, username and password, then finally test the connection and click "OK".

 The work area
    Drag and drop "Source assistant".
 This one is for fetching the data form SQL Server table.
   	Select the connection manager thats you created before, is SQl server connection.
   	Click Ok, then double click on the new created box in the working area.
   	From Data access mode select "SQl command"
   	Add this SQl statment in the Sql command area.
   	" SELECT *
     	FROM
     	source_tbl
     	where
    	actiondate > (select top(1) LastAction from dailyLogs order by CreatedDate desc)
     	order by
     	actiondate desc "

-   The select statement aboce will select all the columns in the "source_tbl"
+   	The select statement aboce will select all the columns in the "source_tbl" thats the timestamp is greater than the on in table dailylogs.

+   Drag and drop "Oracle destination" from the "SSIS Toolbox" side menu, and open it.
+   	Select the connection from the "Oracle connection manager", the oracle connection thats you did it before.
+	Select the table name.
+	Don forget to match a line between "Source assistance" and "Oracle destination' in order of correct the mapping between the tables.

+Now everything is done, lets go back to the "Control view" in the upper left menu.